Skip to main content

 What the Protocol Is

 Erections depend on healthy blood flow and proper signaling between the nervous system, vascular system, and hormones.
-Many men experience changes in sexual performance due to stress, circulation, lifestyle, or normal aging.
+Many individuals experience changes in sexual performance due to factors such as:

-The Blood Flow Protocol uses one or more prescription medications known as PDE-5 inhibitors.
-These medications help relax blood vessels and improve circulation, making it easier to achieve or maintain an erection when sexually stimulated.
+The Blood Flow Protocol uses medications known as PDE-5 inhibitors.
+These medications help relax blood vessels and support circulation, making it easier to achieve or maintain an erection when sexually stimulated.

 How It Works (High Level)